 Typical estate planning documents do not include provisions for dealing with digital assets.
-Most people now have computers, mobile phones, data files, online accounts, user names and passwords.
+Most people now have computers, mobile phones, data files, online accounts, user names, and passwords.

-A Power of Attorney for Digital Assets allows a principal to grant power to an agent to access digital devices, computers, data files, online accounts and passwords.
+A Power of Attorney for Digital Assets allows a principal to grant power to an agent to access digital devices, computers, data files, online accounts, and passwords.
 This allows the agent to act on behalf of the principal, such as when the principal is unavailable, in a hospital or nursing home, or otherwise incapacitated.

 Digital Assets Laws

 This is a new and developing area of estate planning law.
-States are beginning to add new laws to deal with digital assets.
+States are beginning to add new laws to deal with these assets.
 The Uniform Law Commission (ULC) has written the Uniform Fiduciary Access to Digital Assets Act (UFADAA) as model language for states to use, rather than writing new laws.
 Delaware was the first state to pass a comprehensive digital assets act in July 2014.
-Some other states have passed limited digital asset laws.
+Some other states have passed limited laws.